How can I find out if there’s space available for new members?

 No. Anyone may apply to join the Fairfax Swimming Pool.
 Many of our members live in Fairfax City and nearby Fairfax County neighborhoods.

 Yes, you must possess a stockholding membership at Fairfax Swimming Pool in order to join the Fairfax Frogs swim and dive teams.
-Those families on the pool's New Family Waitlist with Access Privileges are also eligible for our Swim and Dive Teams and Tadpoles.
+Provisional Family Memberships are also eligible for our Swim and Dive Teams and Tadpoles.

 What is the difference between “stockholding” and “seasonal” memberships?